-STEs can also bring about new challenges, like confusion, feelings of social isolation and depression.
-The reason for this is that an STE may contradict what a person was raised to believe in, and may go against what the experiencer’s family or community accepts as valid.
+A Spiritually Transformative Experience may bring about new challenges, like feelings of confusion, longing, social isolation, and depression.
+The reason for this is that an STE may contradict what a person was raised to believe in, and may go against what the experiencer’s family or community accepts as real.

 The transformative aspect of an STE is complex and far-reaching.
 Depending on the intensity of the STE, whether it was an uplifting or fearful experience, how often the varying phenomenon and after-effects frequent an experiencer, the kind of support and acknowledgement they receive, the resources available to them; it can take many years, even a lifetime, to truly integrate these profound consciousness experiences into daily life.

-- STEs are also referred to as numinous, noetic, transcendent, transpersonal, mystical, anomalous, religious, paranormal, parapsychology or ecstatic experiences.
+- A Spiritually Transformative Experience is also referred to as numinous, noetic, transcendent, transpersonal, mystical, anomalous, religious, paranormal, parapsychology, or ecstatic experience.

 - It is important for an experiencer to be able to focus the extraordinary energy they gain from the experience in ways that benefit them and others.